andrewmouldon/parameter-golf/records/track_non_record_16mb/2026-03-27_Mixture_of_Convolutions/README.md

 ## Overview

 Short convolutions are highly effective in this regime, providing strong improvements at minimal parameter cost.
-However, standard short convolution applies the same kernel to every token, regardless of context.
+However, standard short convolution applies the same kernel to every token, regardless of identity or context.

 We introduce **Mixture of Convolutions (MoC)**, where each token constructs its own convolutional kernel as a mixture over a small shared set of basis kernels.